harrisgilliam/cellautomatalib/README.md

 Automata Supercomputer](http://www.ai.mit.edu/projects/im/cam8/)
 developed by the Information Mechanics group at the MIT LAb for Computer Science.
-The design of cellautomatalib is hevily influenced by the code it evolved from and fact that it was bundled with actual hardware.
+The design of cellautomatalib is hevily influenced by the code it evolved from and the fact that it was bundled with actual hardware.
+There are a number of peculiaralities of the code that stem directly from the way code for CAM8 was written and the original Forth based programming environment.
+In particular the concept of a linked-list of CAM8 "instructions" which are built up incrementally is copied verbatim in the current architecture.

 The CAM8 project is now defunct and I don't believe there are any functional CAM8 units remaining.
 Luckily one of the projects completed